Myonmu/VulkanTut/documentations/articles/UnrealEngine-RDG.md

 "Pooled Resources" are simply created by calling `CreateTexture` or some other appropriate methods, passing an appropriate descriptor struct (similar to Create Info structs in Vulkan).
 The resource is not yet allocated, only a "shell", as I explained before.

-The actual process is tedious and I will only go through the basics here.

-RDG calls `CollectAllocations` on each unculled pass, and

 Each resource store a `FirstPass` and a `LastPass` reference, these represent the first pass in render graph where the resource is used, and the last.
 This information is **filled during the allocation collection steps**.
 The resource's scope, if not external, is clamped between these two passes.
 This information will come in handy when deciding resource aliasing (using the same physical resource for two different logical resources, when those two logical resource's scopes do not overlap).

+The actual process is tedious and I will only go through the basics here.

+RDG calls `CollectAllocations` on each unculled pass, and this will runthrough all the resource states stored in the pass, generating allocation operations.

 In `RenderGraphBuilder::Execute()`, before scheduling pooled resource allocations, there is a collection step that determines what should be allocated.
 The collection step essentially transforms the access information stored in each pass into `FCollectResourceOp`.
 The struct references the originated pass as well as the resource index.